 “A few years before his death–when times were less hectic for us–Howard and I began to work on a task very important to both of us.
 He wanted to republish his first book The Fourth Wise Man, editing out the sexist language that permeated its pages.
 It had been written more than fifty years ago, before the feminist movement taught us the importance of inclusive language.
 I was eager to do this because it is a fine book full of poetic wisdom and humor and it should be shared.
 The contents are as relevant to today’s troubled world as it was when it was first published in 1954.” ~from introductory remarks by Rosemary Matson

-Liz and Bob Fisher managed to format and publish the book so it could finally be released in 2010, at General Assembly when Rosemary and Howard received the Adin Ballou award.
+Liz and Bob Fisher managed to format and publish the book so it could be released in 2010, at General Assembly, when Rosemary (in person) and Howard (posthumously) received the Adin Ballou award.

 A QUOTE FROM THE FOURTH WISE MAN, BY HOWARD MATSON, ORIGINALLY PUBLISHED 1954